ClipboardHealth/actions/README.md

-# Clipboard Health shared Github Actions
+# CBH shared Github Actions

 You can find in this repository, all shared actions to do the most variables tasks, like build, lint, deploy and other stuff.

-If you think on copy and paste some github actions, please, think again and share your code with the hole company.
+If you tought on copy and paste some github actions, please, think again and share your code with everyone on Clipboard Health.

 ## Usage